ModDota/dota-tutorial/game/scripts/vscripts/Sections/README.md

 * All buildings should be standing with full health and should be invulnerable.
 If a building was destroyed, recreate that building.
     * No need to verify backdoor protection, just plain invulnerability should work.
     * When a tutorial needs to allow player to hit a building, it should remove the invulnerability modifier (and, if relevant, backdoor protection as well).
+* Buildings have no custom modifiers (e.g. Pacifist).

 Sounds:
 * All currently ongoing sounds are stopped. (not necessarily related to the tutorial, e.g. from an item or an ability)